peterjmarko/llm-narrative-framework/docs/DOCUMENTATION.template.md

 ## Maintenance and Utility Scripts

 *   **`experiment_manager.py`**:
-    *   The main batch controller for managing multiple replications.
-This is the core engine called by `run_experiment.ps1`.
-    *   **Normal Mode**: Runs a batch of new replications, with intelligent resumption of interrupted batches.
-    *   **Reprocess Mode (`--reprocess`)**: Scans a directory for existing runs and re-applies the processing and analysis stages (Stages 3 & 4).
-Can be combined with `--depth` for recursive reprocessing and `--notes` to add/override notes.
+    *   The primary controller for an entire experiment, functioning as a state machine.
+    *   It continuously verifies the experiment's state and automatically takes the correct action (`NEW`, `REPAIR`, or `REPROCESS`) until the experiment is `COMPLETE`.
+    *   This self-healing design makes the pipeline resilient to interruptions.
-    *   Usage: `python src/experiment_manager.py path/to/experiment --end-rep 30`
+    *   Usage: `python src/experiment_manager.py path/to/experiment`
-    *   Usage (Reprocess): `python src/experiment_manager.py path/to/study --reprocess --depth 1`

 *   **`orchestrate_replication.py`**:
     *   The engine for a **single** experimental run.
 Called in a loop by `experiment_manager.py`.